MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with/webviews.md

 ---
-title: Working With - Web Views
+title: Working With - WebViews
-description: Describes how to use the Xamarin.UITest APIs to interact with web views in a mobile app.
+description: Describes how to use the Xamarin.UITest APIs to interact with webviews in a mobile app.
 keywords: uitest test cloud
 author: oddj0b
 ms.author: vigimm
-ms.reviewer: crdun
+reviewer: king-of-spades
-ms.date: 04/26/2018
+ms.date: 06/08/2020
 ms.topic: article
 ms.assetid: b70471b2-25ca-449e-bb8b-a11f00460333
 ms.service: vs-appcenter
 ms.custom: test
 ---

-# Working with Web Views
+# Working with WebViews
-Xamarin.UITest provides API's for locating and interaction with views in native mobile applications.
-However, some mobile apps are hybrid apps that use web views to display HTML to the user.
+Xamarin.UITest provides APIs for locating and interaction with views in native mobile applications.
+However, some mobile apps are hybrid apps that use webviews to display HTML to the user.
 Android provides the `android.webkit.WebView`, while iOS applications may use either [UIWebView](https://docs.microsoft.com/dotnet/api/UIKit.UIWebView/) or [WKWebView](https://docs.microsoft.com/dotnet/api/WebKit.WKWebView/).
 UIWebView is older and compatible with all versions of iOS, while WKWebView is for iOS 8 and higher.

-Interacting with web views is a bit more involved as UITest must first obtain a reference to the web view, and then to the DOM elements it contains.
+Interacting with webviews is a bit more involved as UITest must first obtain a reference to the webview, and then to the DOM elements it contains.

-## Web View APIs in UITest
+## WebView APIs in UITest
 There are two APIs to obtain a reference to a webview control in UITest:

 * **[AppQuery.WebView](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.WebView/)**  is used for `UIWebView` controls.